 Suffering a serious injury is devastating.
 It is a daunting time for the injured person and their family as they try to visualise what their future holds.

-We have created a series of films that tell the stories of four of our clients who suffered traumatic injuries.
+We have teamed up with a number of our clients who have suffered catastrophic injuries to tell their stories of Life Beyond Injury.
 Each individual has had to face their own challenges in order to lead a fulfilling life.

 By sharing these stories, we hope that recently injured people can see that, with the right support, they too can overcome adversity and continue to lead full and active lives.